Warning: Constant WP_CACHE already defined in /home/u392266596/domains/onpetscare.com/public_html/wp-config.php on line 4

 dog attack

 Before a dog bite occurs, there are often warning signs.
 A dog may display uncomfortable or threatened behaviors, like growling, bare fangs, or even retreating.
 It’s critical to understand these cues and allow the dog room.
-When confronted by an unfamiliar dog, proceed with caution and refrain from making abrupt moves.
+When confronted by an unfamiliar dog, proceed cautiously and avoid making abrupt moves.
 Teach kids how to safely engage with dogs and always seek permission before petting a dog.

 Rarely do dogs attack without provocation.
 You may be able to prevent a potentially hazardous situation by being aware of these signs: